merantix-momentum/squirrel-core/docs/usage/driver.rst

 ----------

 Most drivers provide a way to iterate over the parts of the underlying data source.
-Such drivers implement the :py:class:`IterDriver` base class and their :py:meth:`~IterDriver.get_iter` method returns an iterable of these parts.
+Such drivers inherit from the :py:class:`IterDriver` base class and their :py:meth:`~IterDriver.get_iter` method returns an iterable of these parts.
 Semantically, the "parts" are dataset-dependent and can be anything: a single sentence in a text corpus, or a single row in a csv file, or a single (image, label) pair in an image classification dataset.